timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 ![Jeeves, Willow, Giggles, Black Widow, Ant Man, and some guy](https://cdn.jeeveshikedthepct.com/images/086c69f2-80d3-4ca8-89da-ca399fb45600.jpeg)

-After a quick descent to King's Canyon, we needed to climb up towards Kearsarge Pass, stopping at one of the last campsites on our way out.
-That evening, I made the most of my last meal and miraculously found a few extra snacks, which I then shared with the rest of the group.
+After a quick descent to King's Canyon, past beautiful glacier melt waterfalls, we needed to climb up towards Kearsarge Pass, stopping at one of the last campsites on our way out.
+That evening, I made the most of my last meal and miraculously found a few extra snacks, which I then shared with Gibb and Sandals, who also had run out of food.

 ![](https://cdn.jeeveshikedthepct.com/images/19e83b9a-fe9a-4a0f-d6b6-d56aca8a8000.jpeg)